 WHERE: Venice, Italy

 WHEN: February 15th to March 4th

 One of the most extravagant events to take place in Europe is Venice’s carnival.
 This is a time of celebration that lasts from February 15th until March 4th each year.
 It is a long and extensive carnival that takes place in the heart of the city.
-This event is known for its elegance, but do not let that fool you, there is still plenty of adventure left for you to “get your freak on.”
+This event is known for its elegance, but do not let that fool you, there is still plenty of adventure left for you to ‘get your freak on’.
 While it might look like a crazy event full of wild times, you will want to note that it is really a civil event where everyone goes to have a lot of fun.
 There are some events that are private for this carnival though.
-If you want to fully enjoy the adventure, make sure that you figure out how you can get your hands on a ticket for the famous masked ball, the Gran Ballo delle Maschere.
+If you want to fully enjoy the adventure, make sure that you figure out how you can get your hands on a ticket to the famous masked ball, the Gran Ballo delle Maschere.

 Carnival of Santa Cruz de Tenerife